geoscixyz/em/content/geophysical_surveys/mt/data.rst

 For example, suppose an MT time series was collected using a sampling rate of 2 seconds and a time window of 30 minutes.
 That means 900 measurements were made for 5 different field components.
 In comparions, the data are usually only evaluated at 30-50 frequencies, thus significantly reducing the number of data :cite:`simpsonbahr2005`.

-:cite:`simpsonbahr2005` describe two way this data reduction is done: (1) stacking the data from discretized time windows and (2) using information from nearby frequencies as Weidelt's dispersion relations states that similar information is provided by neighbouring frequencies.
+:cite:`simpsonbahr2005` describe two ways this data reduction is done: (1) stacking the data from discretized time windows and (2) using information from nearby frequencies as Weidelt's dispersion relations states that similar information is provided by neighbouring frequencies.

 .. todo:: Add data image + time windowing (like DISC MT slide... using Unsworth figure).